 Prepare the Stuffing

 3. Make sure your paneer is fresh tasting & has no excess whey in it.
-Place your grater in or over a medium sized mixing bowl & grate 200 to 250 grams paneer.
+Place your grater in or over a medium sized mixing bowl & fine grate 250 grams paneer.
 If you are an experienced cook you will able to use up to 250 grams without tearing the parathas.
-Beginners start with 200 grams.
+Beginners start with 200 grams, try with more in the next attempts.

 4. Add the following ingredients:

-- 1 to 2 green chilies fine chopped (optional, skip for kids)
+- 1 to 2 green chilies very fine chopped (optional, skip for kids)

 - ½ to ¾ tsp Kashmiri red chilli powder (adjust to taste)